PSims/BayesEoR/docs/usage.rst

     * ``k-vals-nsamples.txt``: number of :math:`\vec{k}` in each :math:`k` bin

 #.  ``data-*``: These files contain the outputs of the sampler, the most important being ``data-.txt``.
 This file contains the sampler output and has the power spectrum amplitude samples for each iteration.
-For MultiNest outputs, this file has `Nkbins` + 2 columns where `Nkbins` is the number of spherically-averaged :math:`k` bins.
+For MultiNest outputs, this file has :math:`N_k` + 2 columns where :math:`N_k` is the number of spherically-averaged :math:`k` bins.
 The columns of interest in this file are the columns with index 0 and >= 2.
 The 0th column contains the joint posterior probability value per iteration.
 The columns with index >= 2 contain the power spectrum amplitude samples for each :math:`k` bin.

-For convenience, we have provided a class to aid in analyzing the aforementioned outputs of BayesEoR.
+For convenience, we have provided a class to aid in analyzing these outputs.
 For more information on this class, please see :ref:`post-analysis-class`.